-Furthermore, have these mining industry casualties of a strong Rand escaped the attention that they ought to have been given?
+Furthermore, have these South African mining industry casualties escaped the attention that they ought to be given?

-- the alarming extent of closure of gold mines and precious metal mines in recent years? - And, as concerning, the abandoning of plans to proceed with new exploitation ventures of precious metals? - And, more concerning still, the possible closure of more mines due to enforced Black Economic Empowerment and crippling rationing of electricity supply?!
+- the alarming extent of closure of gold mines and precious metal mines in recent years? - And, as concerning, the abandoning of plans to proceed with new exploitation ventures of precious metals? - And, more concerning still, the possible closure of more mines due to enforced Black Economic Empowerment, labour unrest and crippling rationing of electricity supply?!